Particular/docs.particular.net/samples/multi-tenant/propagation/sample.md

 snippet: message-handler

-In addition to that, both `OrderAccepted` and `OrderPlaced` message handlers log the tenant ID header value extracted from the incoming message.
+In addition to that, both the `OrderAccepted` and `OrderPlaced` message handlers log the tenant ID header value extracted from the incoming message.

 ## Running the sample